-The history of paintings in India has been since the Pre-historic age as the Petroglyphs were the first paintings.
-Craftsmen continued to innovate in their skill of paintings, and around 7th century the famous pillars of Ellora presented a great example of Indian painting.
+The history of painting in India has always been a rich heritage in India, of which Petroglyphs were the first paintings.
+Craftsmen continued to innovate in their skill of paintings, and around 7th century the famous pillars of Ellora was presented as a great example of Indian painting.

 Miniature paintings are crafted on perishable materials like paper or cloth.
 The miniature form of painting was pioneered by the Palas of Bengal, which reached its glory during the Mughal Era.

 The art form was preserved and expanded by painters of different Rajasthani schools of painting like the Bundi, Kishangarh, Jaipur, Marwar and Mewar.

 Murals from the 2nd century BC till 6th century BC are huge forms of art, which are crafted on solid structures like walls or stones like those on the Ajanta and Ellora Caves.